-If would like to lock your Internet Explorer home page, you should find this article of some use.
+If you would like to lock your Internet Explorer home page, you should find this article of some use.
 Many times, it so happens that not only you, but others too such as your friends and family members use your computer.
 At times, some programs too try to change the Internet Explorer Home Page.
-In such cases may be you would like to lock your Internet Explorer home page, so that no other users have the rights to change the homepage.
-Well, preventing others from changing IE homepage is easy.
+In such cases may be you would like to lock your Internet Explorer home page, so that no other users have the right to change the homepage.
+Well, preventing others from changing the IE homepage is easy.

 Lock Internet Explorer Home Page

 Internet Explorer allows you to define a single or multiple home pages, each of which can load in its own tab.
 You can create a multi-tab home page simply, by entering the addresses each one in its own line.

 To do so, open IE > Internet Options > General Tab.

 This post shows you in detail how to change the home page in Internet Explorer as well as other browsers.

 Disable changing home page settings using Group Policy